What is a Felony Conviction in the United States?

 Examples of Felony and Misdemeanor

 Let’s say you stole a $100 bill from your friend’s wallet.
 If you’re convicted of this crime, it will be considered a misdemeanor because the maximum penalty for this crime is one year in prison for the amount of property stolen.
-If you were to steal $1,000 dollars from your friend’s wallet, however, then that would be considered a felony because the punishment could range from 2 years in prison all the way up to 15 years in prison.
+If you were to steal $1,000 from your friend’s wallet, however, then that would be considered a felony because the punishment could range from 2 years in prison up to 15 years in prison.

 How Does Federal Law Classify Felonies?